stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/running-jobs.md

 It's easy to schedule batch jobs on Sherlock.
 A job is simply an instance of your program, for example your R, Python or Matlab script that is submitted to and executed by the scheduler (Slurm).
 When you submit a job with the sbatch command it's called a batch job and it will either run immediately or will pend (wait) in the queue.

 The length of time a job will pend is determined by several factors; how many other jobs are in the queue ahead or your job and how many resources your job is requesting are most the most important factors.
 One key principle when requesting resources is to always try to request as few resources as you need to get your job done.
 This will ensure your job pends in the queue for as little time as necessary.
-To get a rough idea of what resources are needed, you can profile your code/jobs in an [sdev session][url_sdev] in real-time with [`htop`][url_htop], [`nvtop`][url_nvtop], [`sacct`][url_sacct] etc. The basic concept is to tell the scheduler what resources your job needs and how long is should run.
+To get a rough idea of what resources are needed, you can profile your code/jobs in an [sh_dev session][url_sh_dev] in real-time with [`htop`][url_htop], [`nvtop`][url_nvtop], [`sacct`][url_sacct] etc. The basic concept is to tell the scheduler what resources your job needs and how long is should run.
 These resources are:

 **CPUs:** How many CPUs the program you are calling the in the sbatch script needs, unless it can utilize multiple CPUs at once you should request a single CPU.
-Check your code's documentation or try running in an interactive session with [`sdev`][url_sdev] and run htop if you are unsure.
+Check your code's documentation or try running in an interactive session with [`sh_dev`][url_sh_dev] and run htop if you are unsure.

 **GPUs:** If your code is GPU enabled, how many GPUs does your code need?
 Use the diagnostic tool [`nvtop`][url_nvtop] to see if your code is capable of running on multiple GPUs and how much GPU memory it's using in real-time.